Sergiu-I/AI3M---FoX-45mm-ZX-Axis/README.md

 Still reading after the "Why" and "How much" questions have been answered?
 Then the last question: "How?" - and the answer is: "not really easy".
 For an average user this modification should be classified as "difficult".
 More details and information about this modification provided on Thingiverse: https://www.thingiverse.com/thing:4444415

-The models included in the main step file are partly gathered from various sources - Grabcad, Thingiverse, Github etc, partly new desigs.
-A great, renewed "Thank you" for everyone who spent time to digitize these models.
+Some of the models included in the main step file are  gathered from various sources - Grabcad, Thingiverse, Github etc. A great, renewed "Thank you" for everyone who spent time to digitize these models.

 Why "FoX"? - because the FoX has outsmarted the Bear :)